Kramer's Rote Heath

 A fascinating groundcover featuring rich pink tubular flowers in early spring and deep green needle-like foliage, ideal for poor soils, also great for massing in the garden; requires organic highly acidic soil, full sun and absolutely no standing water

 Kramer's Rote Heath is bathed in stunning spikes of pink bell-shaped flowers rising above the foliage from late winter to mid spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The tiny needles remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Kramer's Rote Heath is a multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.